Dru Samia

-Dru Samia III (born August 22, 1997) is an American former professional football offensive guard.
-He played college football at Oklahoma.
-He played in the National Football League (NFL) for the Minnesota Vikings and New York Jets.
+Dru Samia III (born August 22, 1997) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+He played in the NFL for the Minnesota Vikings and New York Jets.

 College career

 A four-star offensive tackle recruit, Samia chose Oklahoma out of 15 scholarship offers received.

 Samia won the 2018 Joe Moore Award, and was named a second-team All-American and first-team All-Big 12 Conference after moving from right tackle to right guard.
 Scouts noted Samia for his hustle to the whistle, but also noted an occasionally high pad level.
 During his time at Oklahoma, Samia also made the All-Big 12 Academic Team twice.

 Professional career

 Pre-draft

 At the 2019 NFL Scouting Combine, Samia ran the 40-yard dash in 5.29 seconds, recorded 28 reps on the bench press, a 27.5-inch vertical jump and a 101-inch broad jump.